TheAlgorithms/JavaScript/CONTRIBUTING.md

 - Your work will be distributed under [GNU License](License) once your pull request is merged
 - You submitted work fulfils or mostly fulfils our styles and standards

 **New implementation** is welcome!
-For example, new solutions for a problem, different representations for a graph data structure or algorithm designs with different complexity.
+For example, new solutions to a problem, different representations of a graph data structure or algorithm designs with different complexity.

 **Improving comments** and **writing proper tests** are also highly welcome.